CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

-# Module 05 - Deploy and manage host pools and hosts by using PowerShell
+# Lab 05 - Deploy and manage host pools and hosts by using PowerShell

 ## Lab scenario